|Why Is Blood Sugar Highest in the Morning?|

-Somogyi Effect?If you read about dawn phenomenon online you will often see the "Somogyi Effect" cited as a cause.
+The Somogyi Effect A.K.A.
+The Counterregulatory ResponseIf you read about dawn phenomenon online you will often see the "Somogyi Effect" cited as a cause.
 This term refers to a phenomenon also known as a "counterregulatory response."
 It occurs when the blood sugar drops low enough to alarm the body into thinking a dangerous hypo is occurring.
-When this happens, the body releases stress hormones to raise the blood sugar back to the safety zone.
+When this happens, the body releases stress hormones and glucagon (the hormone secreted by alpha cells in the pancreas that works to raise blood sugar).
+These cause the liver to dump some of the glucose it has stored in the form of glycogen to raise the blood sugar back to the safety zone.
 After this happens, the body becomes more insulin resistant for several hours afterwards.

-A counter-regulatory response is a release of stress hormones which raise the blood sugar.
-It may also cause you to wake up suddenly after a nightmare or with your heart pounding.
-By the time you wake up, your blood sugar has risen in response to the stress hormones.
-To see if a low is causing the blood sugar rebound you will have to test earlier, before the time you'd be woken up by the response.
+A counter-regulatory response and the burst of stress hormones it releases not only raise the blood sugar, it may also cause you to wake up suddenly after a nightmare or with your heart pounding.
+But by the time you experience the impact of the stress hormones your blood sugar will have risen in response to them and you won't see a low on your blood sugar meter.
+To see if a low is causing the blood sugar rebound you wouldl have to have tested earlier, before the time you were woken up by the response.

 I noticed that a raising my dose of dinner insulin too high always resulted in a higher, rather than lower blood sugar the next morning.
 The rise would be about 20 mg/dl (1.1 mmol/L).
 Eating 10 grams of carbs before bed eliminated the problem, and I would see a lower blood sugar the net morning.
 So did lowering the dinner dose of insulin.

-Another, Unsuspected, Cause of Morning Rebound Blood Sugars--Too Much Blood Pressure MedicationTaking a bit too much blood pressure medication can also cause your blood sugar to go up first thing in the morning.
-That is because if your blood pressure drops too low at night, the body will also secrete stress hormones to raise the blood pressure back into the safe zone, and they have the side effect, as we've seen, of raising blood sugar.
+Another Unsuspected Cause of Morning Rebound Blood Sugars--Too Much Blood Pressure MedicationTaking a bit too much blood pressure medication can also cause your blood sugar to go up first thing in the morning.
+That is because if your blood pressure drops too low at night, your body will secrete those same stress hormones to raise it back into the safe zone.
+These stress hormone have the side effect, as we've seen, of raising blood sugar.

 Again, the tip-off that this is happening is that you are likely to wake up at 3 or 4 a.m. with your pulse pounding, sometimes you will think this is because of a vivid nightmare, but it is more likely that the nightmare was a response to the surge of stress hormones that raised your blood pressure.

 If you measure your blood pressure after waking, the main thing you'll see is a faster pulse.
-The blood pressure will be back in the normal, or even slightly high zone.
-If you raise your medication because the blood pressure is too high first thing in the morning, you may make the situation worse!
+The blood pressure will be back in the normal or even slightly high zone.
+If you raise your dose of blood pressure medication because the blood pressure is too high first thing in the morning, you may make the situation worse!

 If you are waking up with a pounding pulse in the early morning hours and see your morning blood sugar rising, too, talk to your doctor about whether your blood pressure medication needs adjustment.

-Often, as you bring down your blood sugar by cutting down on your carbohydrates, your blood pressure will start dropping, too, even if you haven't lost significant amounts of weight, so an adjustment will be needed.
+Too much blood pressure medication can become an issue for people who have cut back on their carbohydrates.
+That is because very often, as you bring down your blood sugar by cutting down on your carbohydrates, your blood pressure will start dropping, too, even if you haven't lost significant amounts of weight.
+At that point an adjustment will be needed.
 Metformin also can lower blood pressure naturally after you have taken it for several months.

 How Do You Lower High Fasting Blood Sugars?